-Nope.
-Something about the student-parent relationship just doesn’t work when it comes to whether parents should tutor math.
-We’ve had hundreds of phone calls from frustrated parents that have tried tutoring their own kids in math with results ranging from frustration to crying and shouting.
-Do you think that sounds like a conducive environment for learning?
+The student-parent relationship doesn’t work for tutoring math.
+We’ve had hundreds of calls from frustrated parents trying to tutor their kids in math.
+The results range from frustration to crying and shouting.
+Do you think that sounds like a productive learning environment?

 - Your child is trying to impress you and live up to your expectations.
 They want you to think they are smart.
-When the problems get challenging your student will feel like you are watching and judging them while trying to figure out the problem.
-This creates stress, and when you are stressed you simply cannot learn anything.
+Your student will feel like you are judging them while trying to figure out the problem.
+This creates math anxiety.
+You can't learn anything while stressed out.

-- You know each other better than anyone, this is great for parenting but bad for tutoring mathematics.
-Every dynamic of your relationship will come out, be it rebelling on the part of your teenager or the demand for hard work from the parent.
-Once again the result is stress which basically turns off the brain.
+- You know each other better than anyone.
+This is great for parenting but bad for tutoring mathematics.
+Every dynamic of your relationship will come out.
+Your child needs to rebel.
+Your need to impose a work ethic.
+The result is stress which turns off the brain.

-- As a parent you may be great at math.
-Maybe you are an engineer.
-Doesn’t matter, there is no correlation whatsoever between being good at math and being good at teaching math.
-Many parents don’t have an understanding of what topics need to be taught in what order.
+- You may be great at math.
+Maybe you are an engineer or physicist.
+There is no correlation between being good at math and being good at tutoring math.
+Many parents don’t understand the order math topics should be presented.
 You are probably making the situation worse.

-- Many parents are easily frustrated when trying to tutor math.
-If your child senses your frustration they will become uncomfortable and shut down.
-Once again, no learning will occur.
+Many parents are easily frustrated when trying to tutor math.
+If your child senses your frustration they will become uneasy and shut down.
+Once your child shuts down no learning will occur.

-I’ll never forget early in my career when a Ph.D. in physics hired us to tutor his son in physics.
-At the time I couldn’t understand it, I asked him “why don’t you do it yourself?”
+Early in my career, a parent with a Ph.D. in physics hired us to tutor his son in physics.
+At the time I couldn’t understand it.
+I asked, “why don’t you do it yourself?”
 He responded in frustration “I tried it doesn’t work!”
-As you can see the dynamics of the parent/student relationship just don’t work for effective mathematics and physics tutoring.
+The dynamic of the parent/student relationship doesn't work for mathematics and physics tutoring.

 What is it about the student-tutor relationship that does work?